Unschooling Christmas studies: a necessity at Christmas break?

 Baseball Bats for Christmas

-Trees are flown in at Christmas to the Far north: northern Canadian boys in the ’50s don’t know what they’re for.
+Trees are flown in the Far north at Christmas: northern Canadian boys in the ’50s are unfamiliar with trees.
 The boys refer to them as ‘standing-ups’ and don’t know what to do with them…so they make baseball bats!

 The Tale of Three Trees retold by Angela Elwell Hunt

 Three insignificant trees question their value in the well-treed forest.
 What will they become?
 Do they have a purpose?
-In the end, they house one of the greatest treasures given to mankind.
+In the end, they cradle the greatest treasure given to mankind, baby Jesus.

 It’s a Wonderful Life for kids!
 By Jimmy Hawkins